-If there is a problem with the integrity of the SD card file system or there are bad sectors on the SD card, then formatting may fail.
+If there is a problem with the SD card file system's integrity or there are bad sectors on the SD card, then formatting may fail.
 In such a scenario, we recommend using the chkdsk command in CMD.

 Chkdsk is the short-form of Check Disk.
 This is one of the most powerful utilities you can find in the command prompt.
 There are two instances when this tool can come in handy: